 Despite better management options, new medications and innovative advances in Diabetes care, Americans continue to be diagnosed with the condition.
+Also remember Gallup are one of the most trusted surveyors in the industry.

 The Nation’s tendency to fast food, processed food and high fructose corn syrup has increased the obesity rate, and therefore the prevalence of Type 2 Diabetes.